Sustainable living and events

 Hybrids and electric cars are emerging as viable alternatives to reduce fuel consumption and greenhouse gas emissions.
 If you are considering a hybrid/electric vehicle, have a look at the Electric Vehicle Council website.

 With more and more electric vehicles entering the market, charging stations are being installed all the time.
-You can keep up to date with where they are being installed via the Electric Vehicle Council map.
+You can keep up to date with where they are being installed via the Electric Vehicle Council charger map.

 Tree Giveaway